makehumancommunity/makehuman-static-website/content/MPFB/Docs/getting_started.md

 title: "Getting started"
 draft: false
 weight: 5
-description: "Getting started with MPFB"
+description: "Getting started with MPFB: how to install the Blender character creator addon, add asset packs and create your first rigged, textured human character."
 ---

 These are basic instructions for how to get up and running with MPFB2.
 There is also a